francescolella/RL_FSR_LELLA/README.md

 There are of course other dependencies which should however be already installed with ROS.

 # Running
+To run the project open four terminals and execute:
+$ source devel/setup.bash
+the command needs to be executed every time a new terminal is opened.
+To avoid this add the command to the '.bashrc' file.

-To run the project open four terminals (don't forget "source devel/setup.bash") and execute the following commands, one for each terminal:
+After, execute the following commands, one for each terminal:
 1. roslaunch my_scenario my_scenario.launch
 2. roslaunch my_scenario start.launch
 3. rosrun controller controller